 The show has toured widely, in particular in the USA, receiving excellent reviews from two separate runs of the evening version of the show ("An Evening with Great Irish Writers") in Los Angeles.

-The hour-long show will run at the Dublin Writers Museum at 1.10 pm on
+The hour-long show will run at the Dublin Writers Museum on the following dates:

 Further dates to be announced.

 Combined Ticket prices (Show and Museum): €10.
 Tickets available at the door.